Jill Duggar Wears Pants As Derick Dillard Massages Feet, Gives ‘TMI’ On Baby After ‘Counting On’ Elimination

 Ever since Jill Duggar and Derick Dillard got the boot from Counting On, they have been posting much more attention-grabbing content on their Instagram accounts.
-Right after TLC announced that Derick will no longer be appearing on the Duggar family reality series for his Twitter attacks on Jazz Jennings, the star of another TLC show, I Am Jazz, he and his wife have been turning to social media as a way of keeping their fans engaged.
+Right after TLC announced that Derick will no longer appear on the Duggar family reality series for his Twitter attacks on Jazz Jennings, the star of another TLC show, I Am Jazz, he and his wife have been turning to social media as a way to keep their fans engaged.

 This holiday season, Jill Duggar is capturing her fans’ attention by showing how her husband has grown supportive of her wearing pants and sharing intimate information about her baby on Instagram.
 After the birth of her second baby, Samuel Dillard, this past July, the 26-year-old Duggar did not engage much with her fans, but it looks like getting eliminated from Counting On inspired her to find other ways to stay in touch with the public.